vvfosprojects/vvfgeofleet/README.md

 Source code is released under the terms of AGPL-3.0 license.

 # Disclaimer
-Use this project at yuor own risk.
+Use this project at your own risk.
 The authors are not responsible for any damage which might result from this project usage.